Updated 3 weeks ago

 Can solar panels power your entire house?

 Technically, yes, solar panels can power your entire house.
-But it might not be in the way that you’re thinking.
+But it might not be in the way you think.

-For most home solar panel systems, your solar panels only run your house during the day, when the panels produce electricity.
-At night, your home is likely using energy from the utility grid.
-So then, how do solar panels cover all of your electricity costs?
+For most home solar arrays, solar panels only run your house during the day, when they produce electricity.
+Solar panels don't produce energy at night, so your home is likely relying on the utility.
+So, how do solar panels cover all of your electricity costs?

 Well, many utility companies let solar homeowners send extra solar energy to the grid during the day in exchange for bill credits that cover the cost of electricity they take from the grid later.
 This process is called net metering.
 Solar bill credits can be worth the full retail rate of electricity, but sometimes it’s less.

-Usually, a solar installer will install enough solar panels to generate your daily electricity usage in the afternoon, so you have credits to offset your electricity costs later in the day.
+Usually, a solar installer will install enough solar panels to generate your daily electricity usage during the daylight hours, so you have credits to offset your electricity costs later in the day.

 If you want to run your house entirely on solar panels, install a solar battery.
 The battery can store your excess solar energy for later use instead of sending it to the grid for bill credits.